Phone: 0161 214 1500

 Year of call: 1999Book BarristerDownload Details

-Sufiyan specialises in Personal Injury, focusing particularly on catastrophic injuries, clinical negligence, disease and inquests.
+Sufiyan specialises in Personal Injury, focussing particularly on catastrophic injuries, clinical negligence, disease and inquests.
 He acts for Claimants and Defendants.
-He is also an Accredited Mediator.
+He is also an Accredited Mediator and also sits as a Deputy District Judge on the Northern Circuit and a Tribunal Judge in the Mental Health Chamber.

 Follow Sufiyan on Twitter: @sufiyanrana

-Sufiyan has practised as a Solicitor Advocate in Personal Injury and Commercial Litigation and is therefore uniquely placed to understand the pressures of litigation.
-He has also been a part-time lecturer and is currently a visiting Advocacy Tutor at MMU for the BPTC.
+Sufiyan has practised as a Solicitor Advocate in Personal Injury and is therefore uniquely placed to understand the pressures of litigation.
+He has also been a part time lecturer and is currently a visiting Advocacy Tutor at MMU for the BPTC.

 Away from chambers, Sufiyan is a 1st Dan in Shotokan Karate and enjoys travelling, writing and cricket.
 He is fluent in Urdu and Punjabi.